ProfessorAire/Evands.Pellucid-Crestron/readme.md

 Looking at the output you can see that creating console commands in this manner allows for super powerful interactions with little to no effort, apart from organizing your commands logically.
 In our case the framework handles converting `OperandAttribute` values to `string`, `int`, `double`, `bool`, etc. Creating commands in this manner allows you to focus on the command functionality without having to parse values or do any regex matching to determine what values have been provided.

-The `EVS.Pellucid.Pro` library has several classes that demonstrate powerful console commands for configuring the `Debug`, `Logger`, and `ConsoleBase` options, such as `DebugLevels`, `ColorizeConsoleOutput`, etc.
+The `Evands.Pellucid.Pro` library has several classes that demonstrate powerful console commands for configuring the `Debug`, `Logger`, and `ConsoleBase` options, such as `DebugLevels`, `ColorizeConsoleOutput`, etc.